stewalsh04/Bioinformatics-stuff/stats_scrips/README.md

 ## Useful Stats Scripts ##

-The R shcripts within this folder are written for as R Markdown scripts to be used within R studio.
+The R scripts within this folder are written as R Markdown scripts to be used within R studio.
+Simply install the depedencies within requirements.R, then open the scripts within R studio.
+The relevant data to run through the statistical tests is available in the data folder.